Science Teacher, Co-Founder, Head of Grounds & Services

 Jack graduated from Colgate University with a degree in Philosophy.
 He also took advantage of the liberal arts school and attended courses in over a dozen different departments.
 It was inspiring to see the natural overlap between disparate classes and he is excited to continue that multi-disciplinary approach at FBRA with the intersection of academics, outdoor education, and the arts.

 FBRA Girls» More About Tanya

-Tanya has recently relocated to Asheville from Charlotte, NC and is excited to begin working at FBRA teaching 8th grade Math and Social Studies!
+Tanya has recently relocated to Asheville from Charlotte, NC and is excited to be working at FBRA teaching 8th grade Math!
 She began her career as an Environmental Educator on the coast of South Carolina after completing her undergraduate degree in Marine Biology from the College of Charleston.
 She took a short break from education to do research with the South Carolina Department of Natural Resources before moving to New England for graduate school.
 While in graduate school for Environmental Science and Education at Antioch University, Tanya continued to work in the “outdoor classroom” in the Adirondacks of New York.
-After completing her Masters’, she found her way to teaching in a classroom, where she has been teaching Math and Science for the past 10 years, 8 of which she spent as an adolescent guide and director at a Montessori school.
+After completing her Masters’, she found her way to teaching in a classroom, where she has been taught Math and Science for 10 years, 8 of which she spent as an adolescent guide and director at a Montessori school.